Laura Robson: 2010

 Robson began the season playing with Andy Murray in the Hopman Cup, as part of Britain's first team in the tournament since 1992.
 She lost her opening match to Yaroslava Shvedova of Kazakhstan.
 Later in the day she won the mixed-doubles match against Kazakhstan, partnering with Murray to secure a win.
-Robson was defeated by Germany's Sabine Lisicki but won the mixed doubles against Germany.
+Robson was defeated by Sabine Lisicki but won the mixed doubles against Germany.
 Robson and Murray defeated Russia to advance to the finals.
 Despite her first win of the tournament against world No. 26, María José Martínez Sánchez, Robson and Murray lost to Spain's Martínez Sánchez and Tommy Robredo in a very close match.

 Robson was granted a wildcard in the qualifying draw for the women's singles of the Australian Open.
 In her first match, she defeated Sophie Ferguson of Australia.
 In her second match, she lost to Michaëlla Krajicek.
 Robson, however, received a wildcard into the main draw of the doubles, partnering Sally Peers.
 They defeated Jill Craybas and Abigail Spears to set up a second-round clash with the 12th seeds Chuang Chia-jung and Květa Peschke, who they beat in straight sets.
 Peers and Robson won their third-round clash with Vera Dushevina and Anastasia Rodionova to advance to the quarterfinals, before falling to the No. 15 seeds, Maria Kirilenko and Agnieszka Radwańska.

 After the Australian Open, Robson did not play again until the start of April.
 In her third tournament back, she made the semifinal losing to Edina Gallovits of the ITF event in Dothan, after having to qualify for the main draw.
 She also played in the doubles, and after reaching the quarterfinals, she reached a career high of No. 102 for doubles.
 She followed this up with a quarterfinal appearance in Charlottesville losing to Anastasiya Yakimova.